-The Logistics Dispatcher assists in performing and directing others in completing and processing resource order requests for personnel, equipment, supplies, and/or aircraft for all types of incidents.
+The Logistics Dispatchers assist in performing and directing others in completing and processing resource order requests for personnel, equipment, supplies, and/or aircraft for all types of incidents.
 They coordinate with other dispatch organizations on mobilization, reassignment, and demobilization of resources and respond to resource requests from other dispatch offices.
 They perform and direct others in daily check-in/check-out tracking of resources including non-fire personnel as needed to ensure that resource safety is provided for and that personnel return safely to their duty station at the end of a work shift.
 They receive and evaluate telephone calls and respond or transfer calls to the appropriate the staff person.
 They perform intelligence duties.
-They operate and/or assist in directing the operation of various dispatch telecommunications systems.
 They review internal operating procedures and systems, make recommendations for improvement, and update operating plans and mobilization guides.
 They may provide guidance, orientation, and training to other dispatchers.

-The Administrative Support Assistant oversees the Administratively Determined Employee (AD) program administrative functions for all Forests and states within the MACC area.
+The Administrative Support Assistant oversees the Administratively Determined Employee (AD) program administrative functions for all forests and states within the MACC area.
+They do not oversee the Department Of Interior (National Park Service, US Fish & Wildlife Service, etc..)
+ADs.
+Those agencies manage their own programs.
 They serve as liaison between the Mid-Atlantic Compact managers and the FS AD program.
 They work with managers and administrative personnel, providing leadership, counsel, and guidance regarding policies and procedures to help AD employees successfully work through the program.
 They serve as a point of contact for human resource matters by maintaining close working relationships with the Albuquerque Service Center (ASC).
 They perform specialized duties in support of procurement activities.
 They monitor internal operations, ensure the establishment and maintenance of confidential personnel and administrative files.
 They may serve on special committees or special projects in either a lead or supporting role.